-The cornea is the clear, dome-shaped outermost lens of the eye.
-It controls and focuses the entry of light into the eye for optimal focusing power.
+The cornea is the clear, dome-shaped outermost layer of the eye.
+It acts as a lens, controlling and focusing the light that enters the eye.
 Keratoconus is a degenerative disease of the cornea that causes it to thin and bulge into a cone-like shape.
 This change can weaken the eye's acuity, causing blurred or distorted vision.
 Board-certified ophthalmologists Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney have extensive and diverse experience in the diagnosis and treatment of keratoconus.
-Traditionally, this condition can be treated with corneal implants or conductive keratoplasty.
-The objective is to decelerate the progression to preserve a patient's vision.
+The objective is to slow down the progression to preserve a patient's vision.
 Stone Oak Ophthalmology Center in San Antonio, TX is pleased to offer advanced ocular care to our local community and invite you to contact our office to learn more about your treatment options.

 "Kevin! oh and the doctors"- B.S. / Facebook / Dec 05, 2019